a-memme/Pewlett-Hackard-Analysis/README.md

 <img width="138" alt="mentorship" src="https://user-images.githubusercontent.com/79600550/115166861-455fd380-a083-11eb-8fe7-b5ac0d25cc80.png">

-*Reference the Queries folder/Employee_Database_challenge.sql for all code used to provide the above analysis/tables*
+*Reference Employee_Database_challenge.sql in the Queries folder for all code used to provide the above analysis/tables*

 ## Summary
 ### Roles to Fill